What we’re looking for

 When assessing your academic record, we take into account your grade average, and the rank of the institution where you studied your qualification.

 We do not require a GMAT or GRE score but a well-balanced score (700+) may strengthen your application.
+On the GMAT Focus Edition this equates to a score of 645 or in the 86th percentile.

 English language requirements